panov-id/noisen-app/README.md

-# noisen-app
-Quiet your mind with noise.
-Noisen is a minimal PWA for meditation and focus — ambient sounds generated in the browser, available anywhere, even offline.
+# Noisen — quiet your mind with noise.

+A minimal PWA for meditative sound generation.
+White noise, rain, binaural beats, and ambient tones.
+No accounts.
+No distractions.
+Just sound.

+Works offline · Installable on any device · Plays in silent mode